Other Exercises

 Take me back to when

-I found my and it here
+I found my heart and broke it here

-Made and lost them the years
+Made friends and lost them through the years

-And I've not the roaring fields in so long, I know, I've grown
+And I've not seen the roaring fields in so long, I know, I've grown

 I'm on my way

-Driving at down those country lanes
+Driving at those country lanes

 Singing to Tiny Dancer